 Spending a little time at Kjerag.
 A few days ago I brought my camera to the mountain to catch some of the action.

 Dear Reader, as you may have noticed, I have a passion for jumping off big vertical cliffs.
-Alongside that adventure I try to capture photographs of some of those moments I experience when I am flying free in the air with my friends.
+Alongside that adventure I try to capture photographs of some of those moments I experience when I am flying.
+So I am trying to combine free falling with decent photography.

 Every time I get a chance to bring my camera to the mountain I feel that I have the opportunity to learn something new about photography.
 Because every jump is so unique in it’s nature, there is a lot of considerations going through my mind, and it takes a good deal of preparation and forward thinking to get everything right, and most importantly – to make every jump as safe as possible.